AmySikora/cf-python-base-project/Task 1.1/README.md

    python add.py
 # cf-python-base Project

 Welcome to my cf-python-base repository!
 This is where I’ll be documenting my progress and tasks as I learn Python.
-Each step of the project will be organized into folders.
+Each step of the project will be organized into folders to keep everything structured and easy to follow.

 ## Description
 This project includes a simple Python script (`add.py`) that prompts the user to input two numbers and then calculates and displays their sum.
 It’s a fundamental but essential step in practicing Python.